majguo/azure-docs/articles/openshift/howto-integrate-elasticsearch-operator.md

 ## Before you begin

-In previous guide, a Java application, which is running inside Open Liberty/WebSphere Liberty runtime, is deployed to an ARO 4 cluster.
+In a previous guide, a Java application, which is running inside Open Liberty/WebSphere Liberty runtime, is deployed to an ARO 4 cluster.
 If you have not done these steps, start with [Deploy a Java application with Open Liberty/WebSphere Liberty on an Azure Red Hat OpenShift 4 cluster](howto-deploy-java-openliberty-app.md) and return here to continue.

 ### Deploy cluster logging inside OpenShift cluster

-To enable cluster logging inside OpenShift cluster, you can install EFK (Elasticsearch, Fluentd, and Kibana) stack on the ARO 4 cluster, which aggregates log data from all containers running on the cluster.
+To enable cluster logging inside OpenShift cluster, you will install an EFK (Elasticsearch, Fluentd, and Kibana) stack on the ARO 4 cluster, which aggregates log data from all containers running on the cluster.
 > [!NOTE]
 > Elasticsearch is a memory-intensive application.
 Refer to section [Set up Azure Red Hat OpenShift cluster](howto-deploy-java-openliberty-app.md#set-up-azure-red-hat-openshift-cluster) from the previous guide to learn how to specify appropriate virtual machine size for the worker nodes when creating the cluster.